tetratelabs/istio-distro.io/content/en/istio-in-practice/_index.md

 title: "Istio in Practice"
 date: 2018-12-29T11:02:05+06:00
 icon: "ti-blackboard"
-description: "After you got Istio running, sharpen your Istio skill by following these tutorials."
+description: "After you got Istio running, sharpen your Istio skill by following our tutorial."
 # type dont remove or customize
 type : "docs"
 weight: 4